FreeCAD/FPA/_programs/FOSDEM_travel_grants.md

 {{page.description}}

-The FreeCAD project association (FPA) is offering travel grants to help FreeCAD developers and community members attend different events organized by the FPA or not, where they can meet other (FreeCAD or not) developers.
+The FreeCAD project association (FPA) is offering travel grants to help developers and community members attend different events where they can meet other developers and users.
 Grants are intended to help cover travel and hotel expenses and will be awarded based on the following criteria:

 ## The Program